vercel/next.js/docs/advanced-features/customizing-postcss-config.md

 }
 ```

 > Next.js implement a **proprietary, string-based array format** identical to a Babel configuration.
-You should not use `require()` with each plugin, as it will fail the build.
+You should not use `require()` with each plugin, as the build will fail.

 If your `postcss.config.js` needs to support other non-Next.js tools in the same project, you should use the interoperable object-based format instead: